meteor/meteor/content/structure.md

 From these `main.js` files, typically you'd include some _startup_ code which will run immediately on the client and server when the app loads.
 This code will also do any configuration necessary for the packages you are using in your app.

 In the Todos example app, the `imports/startup/client/useraccounts-configuration.js` file configures the `useraccounts` login templates and routes (see the [Accounts](accounts.html) article for more information about `useraccounts`).
-The `imports/startup/client/routes.js` configures all of the routes and then imports *all* other code that is required on the client, forming the single entry point for the client application:
+The `imports/startup/client/routes.js` configures all of the routes and then imports *all* other code that is required on the client, forming the main entry point for the rest of the client application:

 ```js
 import { FlowRouter } from 'meteor/kadira:flow-router';